Expert Reviewed by: Amanda Guarniere, NP, Founder of the Resume RX

 - Soft skills such as patience, compassion, and a cooperative spirit

 4+ years nursing experience with strong clinical background in critical care (CCU) and intermediate care nursing (IMCU).
-Proactively streamlines operations, initiates tasks and supports the healthcare team, while prioritizing excellent patient care.
+Proactively streamlines operations, initiates tasks, and supports the healthcare team while prioritizing excellent patient care.
 Champions patient and family education by providing compassionate, inclusive care that encourages self-sufficiency.
 Recipient of the Daisy Award.
-Bilingual in English and Spanish
+Bilingual in English and Spanish.

+Additionally, your hard skills should be directly targeted to the role as expressed in the job description.
 Is the employer asking for a specific EMR that you are experienced with?
 List it!
 Are you an expert at starting IVs because of your five years of experience in the emergency room?
 List it!

 Why is this important?
 Including this information lets potential employers know that you are ready to start work ASAP.
 They don’t have to wait for the licensing process.
-Including your license number is optional and you can make this decision based on your privacy comfort.
+Including your license number is optional, and you can make this decision based on your privacy comfort.
 The employer will likely be verifying your license online anyway (this is all public information).

 If you are an advanced practice nurse, you may decide to leave off license numbers for privacy purposes, especially your DEA number or controlled substance registration number.